joe-ton/joe-ton/README.md

 # 👋 joe-ton

-Hi, I'm Joe Ton.
-I am an Engineer.
+I am an AI Performance Engineer.

-Optimizing GPU kernels and compilers for applications in artificial intelligence, gaming, and robotics.
-Dedicated to disseminating in-depth analyses of relevant research.
+I take optimization techniques and achieve better efficiencies on hardware, software, and models.
+For example, I often take recent performance papers and apply them on servers to produce findings.

 ---